INSIDE: The ULTIMATE GUIDE on what to buy in Rome including the best Italy souvenirs.

-What to Buy in Rome for Kids and Families
+- What to Buy in Rome for Kids and Families

-We spotted these plastic Gladiator Suits from time to time as we wandered the streets of Rome, but it wasn’t until after THIS amazing Gladiator Training experience that Ned decided he needed a suit of his own.
+We spotted these plastic Gladiator Suits from time to time as we wandered the streets of Rome, but it wasn’t until after THIS amazing Gladiator Training experience that Ned decided he needed a Gladiator suit of his own.

 We’ve listed this Gladiator costume at the top of our things to buy in Rome for good reason- to this day, it sparks memories and conversations of that wonderful time of family adventure.